soilwise-he/Soilwise-Project-Backlog/README.md

 ![create_project_5.png](create_project_5.png)

-> Do not use a priority label, the Component or WP leads will rank the tasks/issues from highest priority to lowest priority, the ranking of the tasks/issues represent the priority ranking.
+> Do not use a priority label, the Component or WP leads will rank the tasks/issues from the highest priority to the lowest priority, the ranking of the tasks/issues represent the priority ranking.
 ***
 <br />
 <br />